Genome Biophysics: Integrating Genomics and Biophysics to Understand

 Proposed topic areas include extremophile genomes, highly compact genomes, extrachromosomal circular DNAs, circular and micro RNAs, DNA viruses and viroids, and other nucleic-acid and chromatin structures having potential roles in genome regulation.

-Abstract Submission and Registration will open in October 2017.
+Abstract Submission and Registration Now Open!

 For questions or information about this meeting, contact the Biophysical Society office at: